Skip to main content

 For more detailed parameter descriptions, please refer to the MongoDB documentation.

-Note: When exporting to csv format, you must specify the field names to export; otherwise, an error will occur:
+Note: When exporting to csv format, the field names must be specified; otherwise, an error will occur:

 csv mode requires a field list